radleta/web/docs/_resume/_source/full.md

 **Web Team Lead**
 Mar.
 2006 – Oct.
 2007

-- Oversaw the company’s US and UK web presence, internal web applications, and high-value business projects.
+- Oversaw the company's US and UK web presence, internal web applications, and high-value business projects.
 - Mentored a team comprising four developers, a Q/A specialist, and a project coordinator.
 - Strengthened cross-team collaborations and led Agile Scrum practices, achieving regular 30-day production deliveries.
 - Navigated the team through a multi-year migration from ASP to ASP.NET, ensuring timely value additions and fixes.